20 Best Things to Do in Zion National Park

 If you were looking for the best all-around time to visit Zion National Park, I believe I saved the best for last!

-I say this because peak fall colors in Zion—typically around the last week of October through early November—is when the beautiful Cottonwoods start turning yellow, cooler but not too cold temperatures begin to take over, and crowds subside considerably as kids head back to school!
+I say this because peak fall colors in Zion—typically around the last week of October through early November at the lower elevations in Zion Canyon—are when the beautiful Cottonwoods start turning yellow—not to mention, cooler, but not too cold, temperatures begin to take over.
+In addition, the crowds in Zion subside considerably in the fall as kids head back to school!

 This is all to say that fall is my number one recommendation when planning a trip to Zion National Park, though it certainly is a great year-round destination!